Easy Method to Prepare Preschool Lesson Plans

 • Add activities to a daily or weekly planner.

-This chart can be edited or printed in Canva.
-If you want to use as a printed chart multiple times, place it under a transparent plastic cover that can be updated with a wipe-off marker.
+If you want to download and use as a printed chart multiple times, laminate or place under a transparent plastic cover that can be updated with a wipe-off marker.

-Following is an example of how apple activities listed in the spread sheet can be inserted into the printable planner using the ABC Method.
+Following is an example of how apple activities listed in the spread sheet can be inserted into a weekly planner using the ABC Method

 Monday